At A Glance

 Non Billable Costs or Out-of Pocket Estimates are estimated educational and living expenses while studying abroad and may vary based on your spending habits.

-The total anticipated cost of this program is $13,539.52.
 For the most current cost estimate, please see the Study Abroad Program Brochure here.